OSGeo/gdal/doc/source/drivers/raster/gti.rst

 * ``Metadata``: defines dataset-level metadata.
 You can refer to the documentation of the :ref:`VRT <raster.vrt>` driver for its syntax.

-At the Band level, the elements specific to VRTTI XML are: Description, Offset, Scale, UnitType, ColorTable, CategoryNames, GDALRasterAttributeTable, Metadata.
+At the Band level, the elements specific to GTI XML are: Description, Offset, Scale, UnitType, ColorTable, CategoryNames, GDALRasterAttributeTable, Metadata.
 You can refer to the documentation of the :ref:`VRT <raster.vrt>` driver for their syntax and semantics.

-How to build a VRTTI comptatible index ?
+How to build a GTI comptatible index ?
 ----------------------------------------

-The :ref:`gdaltindex` program may be used to generate both a vector tile index, and optionally a wrapping .vrtti XML file.
+The :ref:`gdaltindex` program may be used to generate both a vector tile index, and optionally a wrapping .gti XML file.

-A VRTTI comptatible index may also be created by any programmatic means, provided the above format specifications are met.
+A GTI comptatible index may also be created by any programmatic means, provided the above format specifications are met.